 Bandwidth usage by other devices

-You may have additional devices connected to the internet at home so try to turn the wifi off on all those unused devices such as mobile phones and tablets and this should help reduce latency/ms and lag.
+You may have additional devices connected to the internet/WI-FI at home so try to turn the wifi off on all those unused devices such as mobile phones and tablets, this should help reduce latency/ms and lag.
 This has helped me reduce my latency because my phone was updating apps constantly which was using a lot of the bandwidth.

 Another way to add League of Legends as an allowed app is to go to “Windows Firewall” in control panel and on the left select “Allow an app or feature through Windows Firewall” and look for league of legends and tick the box.
 League of Legends should show as “lol.launcher”.

-The worst thing is finding out that applications are being updated in the background whilst you are playing in your promos to Diamond 1.
-Go to each and every application and turn off automatic updates in the settings of that application.
+The worst thing is finding out that applications on your PC are being updated in the background whilst you are playing a game in your promos to Diamond 1.
+A solution to this is to go to each and every application you have installed and turn off automatic updates in the settings.
 You can see all the applications using your internet by going to Task manager, clicking performance, selecting Resource Monitor then clicking Network.
-This will show you all the programs and you can select which ones to end.
+This will show you all the programs that are using the network bandwidth, you can then select which ones to close.

-Conclusion: Testing for Packet loss and RTD time
+Testing for Packet loss and round trip delay time

-Test your packet loss and RTD time before and after by pinging a site and in this case i’ll use euw.leagueoflegends.com.Run this command on CMD:
+Test your packet loss and round trip delay time before and after implementing any of the solutions by pinging a site and in this case i’ll use

 Ping euw.leagueoflegends.com -t